talkable/talkable-docs/source/campaigns/offers_expiration.rst

 - All existing |advocate| offers are always affected if specified date is changed while campaign is live.
 - Deadline is not copied when campaign is copied.
+- When |advocate| offer is expired, Advocate and Friend are still eligible for reward.
+  In other words advocate offer expiration only prevents |advocate| from sharing but not from getting rewarded

 .. raw:: html